-In Australia, the Therapeutic Goods Administration (TGA) is responsible for the regulation of products including human cells and tissues (termed 'biologicals').
+In Australia, the Therapeutic Goods Administration (TGA) is responsible for the regulation of products for therapeutic use including human cells and tissues (termed 'biologicals').
 This includes human stem cell treatments.

 However, the TGA does not regulate medical practice.
-For this reason, some products that would otherwise be considered biologicals are excluded from TGA regulation (through the Therapeutic Goods (Excluded Goods) Order No. 1 of 2011).
-Under this provision stem cell treatments may not be subject to regulation by TGA if they are human cells that are collected, processed and returned to the same patient, in a single course of treatment while under the clinical care and supervision of a registered medical practitioner.
+Some products that would otherwise be considered biologicals are excluded from TGA regulation (through the Therapeutic Goods (Excluded Goods) Determination 2018).
+Under this provision stem cell treatments may not be subject to regulation by TGA if they meet all of the following criteria:

 Cord blood can be stored in Australia.
-There are a number of approved facilities for storing cord blood stem cells (collected from a newborn's umbilical cord).
-There are currently no other TGA approved facilities for the storage of other stem cells in Australia.
+There are approved facilities for storing cord blood stem cells (collected from a newborn's umbilical cord).
+There are currently no TGA approved facilities for the storage of other stem cells in Australia.

-However, the use of these stem cells to produce a product that could be of therapeutic use is only at the development stage.
-It is possible that in coming years these stem cells will be used in a product for clinical trials, but full marketing approval by the TGA is still some time away.
+However, the use of these stem cells to produce a product that could be of therapeutic use is only in the research and development stage.
+It is possible that in coming years these stem cells will be used in products for clinical trials, but products suitable for full marketing approval by the TGA are still some time away.